inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 ## DEPLOY TO DBT CLOUD
-Deployment is the process of running the models that we created in the development environment in the production environment.
+Deployment is the process of running the models that were created in the development environment in the production environment.

 Running a dbt project in production
-- dbt cloud includes a scheduler where to create jobs to run in production
+- dbt cloud includes a scheduler where you can create jobs to run in production
-- the jobs will create the models in the production DB
 - A single job can run multiple commands
 - Jobs can be triggered manually or on a schedule
 - Each job will keep a log of the runs over time
-- Each run will have the logs for each command
-- A job could also generate documentation, that could be viewwed under the run information
+- A job could also generate documentation, that could be viewed under the run information
-- If dbt source freshness was run, the results can also be viewed at the end of a job
+- If dbt source freshness was run, the results could also be viewed at the end of a job

 #### CONTINUOUS INTEGRATION (CI)
 - CI is the practice of regularly merging dev branches into a central repository, that then builds automatically and runs tests.
-- The goal is to reduce adding bugs to production code and maintain a more stable project
+- The goal is to prevent the introduction of bugs into production and maintain project stability.
-- dbt allows us to enable CI on pull requests
+- In dbt you can set up CI jobs to be triggered on GIT pull requests
-- Triggered via webhooks from GitHub or GitLab
-- When a PR is ready to be merged, a webhook is received in dnt Cloud that will trigger a new run of the specified job
+- When a PR is ready to be merged, a webhook is received from GitHub, GitLab, or Azure DevOps in dbt Cloud that will trigger a new run of the specified job
-- The run of the CI job will be against a temporary schema
+- dbt Cloud creates a temporary schema to test the new changes without affecting production.
 - The PR will not be merged unless the run and the tests have completed successfully
 <br>
 <br>